Any self-respecting American rapper will tell you that owning an Escalade is about one thing: showing off.

 Plant your foot and there's a pleasing V8 roar from the exhausts some metres behind you, but while 0-60mph takes 6.7sec, you never really get a sense of it.
 From inside this near three-tonne Cadillac, progress feels steadier than the hot hatch acceleration figures suggest.

-Engine refinement is good, though, but it's a shame the standard six-speed automatic gearbox is slow and jerky with anything more than moderate throttle inputs.
-Thankfully, we're told GM's more advanced eight-speeder isn't too far away.
+Engine refinement is good, though, but it's a shame the standard six-speed automatic gearbox is slow and jerky with anything more than moderate throttle inputs, although GM's promise of a more advanced eight-speeder has never materialised.